-12. Inspect the Apartment Carefully Before You Sign the Lease
+13. Inspect the Apartment Carefully Before You Sign the Lease

 Use the attached checklist to go through the apartment.
 If there are any problems, have the landlord sign the checklist and agree to fix them before you move in.
 Save this checklist until you move out of the apartment.
 It may help you get your security deposit back.
 Look for another place if there are repair problems and the landlord won't agree in writing to fix them.
-Once tenants move in, landlords are not likely to fix repair problems that were there before a lease was signed, even though they are responsible for fixing them.
-If you do move in, get our fact sheet Getting a Landlord to Make Repairs.